 Azure MFA server

-End users who are enabled for MFA through an organization's on-premises Azure MFA server can still create and use a single passwordless phone sign in credential.
-If the user attempts to upgrade multiple installations (5+) of the Microsoft Authenticator with the credential, this change may result in an error.
+If the user attempts to upgrade multiple installations (5+) of the Microsoft Authenticator app with the passwordless phone sign-in credential, this change might result in an error.

-Device registration is not the same as device management or "MDM."
-It only associates a device ID and a user ID together in the Azure AD directory.
+Device registration is not the same as device management or mobile device management (MDM).
+Device registration only associates a device ID and a user ID together, in the Azure AD directory.